 By the time I reached the third floor, it was time to turn on the lights.
-This difference in natural light is reflected inside an apartment, since city living means apartments face other buildings which block the sunlight.
+This difference in natural light is reflected inside an apartment, since city living means apartments face other buildings which can block the sunlight.
 I posted the second floor apartment doorway, but not below because the photos are completely black.